I had come to Madrid to welcome in the New Year in the Puerta del Sol.

 It is a popular belief that the placement of a horses hoofs in an equestrian statue give indication of how the rider died.
 Rearing means the rider died in battle.
 One front leg up means the rider was wounded in battle or died of battle wounds.
 When the horse is firmly grounded with all four hooves, the rider didn’t die in battle.

-Nice beliefs but should that be the case, many famous sculptures would have been erroneously cast.
+These are enticing beliefs, but should these definitions be so, many famous sculptures would have been erroneously cast.
 Sadly it’s an urban myth common only to the UK and the USA.
 King Carlos died at home in his palace.

 King Carlos III preferred to be called Carlos (Charles) of Bourbon.
 Although he is responsible for creating Madrid as a capital very worthy of the name and equal to the best that Europe could offer, when he tried to compel the local resident madrilènes to wear French dress, the resulting riots caused him to be seen to not display what was described as “a great deal of courage”.
-Nevertheless he made significant reforms across his dominion and here in Madrid he remains glorious in bronze, as well he might.
+Nevertheless, King Carlos made significant reforms across his dominion.
+Here in Madrid, he remains glorious in bronze, as well he might.

 However, perhaps the legacy that King Carlos gave to us all that is still much loved throughout the land (and abroad), is that he established the Spanish lottery.